 1. Your card most likely isn't RFID.

 That chip on your card?
 It is not RFID.
 In fact, it is an EMV chip designed to provide improved protection.
-If your card doesn't have the words PayPass or PayWave or an icon that looks like a wifi signal, you can completely skip the skimming fear.
-In the name of simplicity: Why pay more for an added feature you don't need?
+If your card doesn't have the words PayPass or PayWave or an icon that looks like a wifi signal, you don't need to worry — and why pay more for an added feature you don't need?

 Image via this post on How To remove your card's RFID if you do have it and would like to manually opt out.